ModernRonin/Blazor.Mvu/README.md

 ```csharp
 builder.AddBlazorMvu(GetType().Assembly);
 ```
+Amongst other things, this line automatically registers all updaters and your implementations of `IApplicationStateHolder<>` and `ISerializer` (see later) for you, so you don't have to do that manually.

 Note that you could also pass multiple assemblies if your views, states, messages and updaters reside in multiple assemblies.